State attorney general: Selection

 The most prevalent method of selecting a state's attorney general is by popular election.
 43 states have an elected attorney general.
 Elected attorneys general serve a four-year term, except in Vermont, where the term is two years.

 Seven states do not popularly elect an attorney general.
-In Alaska, Hawaii, New Hampshire, New Jersey, and Wyoming, the attorney general is a gubernatorial appointee.
+In Alaska, Hawaii, New Hampshire, New Jersey, and Wyoming, the attorney general is appointed by the governor.
 The attorney general in Tennessee is appointed by the Tennessee Supreme Court for an eight-year term.
 In Maine, the attorney general is elected by the state Legislature for a two-year term.

 The District of Columbia and two U.S. territories, Guam and the Northern Mariana Islands, elect their attorneys general for a four-year term.
 2014 marked the first year that the District of Columbia and the Northern Mariana Islands held an election for the office.
 In American Samoa, Puerto Rico, and the U.S. Virgin Islands, the attorney general is appointed by the governor.
 In Puerto Rico, the attorney general is officially called the secretary of justice, but is commonly known as the Puerto Rico attorney general.

-Many states have passed term limits limiting the selection to 2 consecutive terms (9 states); 2 terms maximum (4 states), but 33 states still have no term limits.
+Many states have passed term limits limiting the selection to 2 consecutive terms (9 states); 2 terms maximum (4 states), but 33 states have no term limits.

+Duties

+The specific duties of a state attorney general vary significantly from state to state, but there are several duties common to most offices: